Contact Improv LA Returning Soon!

-Contact Improv LA meets every Sunday at Dance Home in downtown Santa Monica.
+When the Jam resumes Contact Improv LA will meet every Sunday at Dance Home in downtown Santa Monica.
 Everyone is invited to drop in at anytime.
-The dance is $7 or what you can pay.
+The dance is $7-$10 or what you can pay.
 The first half hour of the jam is a guided, contact skill building warmup, followed by the opening circle at 7pm.
 Your second time is free!

 There is metered parking all around our venue.